-Percentage or Description Letter Grade Grade Points (multiply by course credit hours) Explanation A plus (+) or minus (-) grade indicates performance is at the upper or lower range defined by the letter grade 770-799 С 2.0 Implies mixed thinking and performance in a course.
-C level work is inconsistently clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles.
-740-769 C- 1.7 710-739 D+ 1.3 680-709 D 1.0 Implies poor thinking and performance in a course.
-D level work is inconsistently clear, precise, and well- reasoned.
+Percentage or Description Letter Grade Grade Points (multiply by course credit hours) Explanation A plus (+) or minus (-) grade indicates performance is at the upper or lower range defined by the letter grade.
+680-709 D 1.0 Implies poor thinking and performance in a course.
+D level work is inconsistently clear, precise, and well-reasoned.
 It does not display a depth of insight or consistent competence.
 Final Course Grades of D or F may indicate that the student has not submitted all of the required work for the course.
 650-679 D- 0.7 0-649 F 0 Implies an attempt to get through a course by rote recall and reflects a mistaken comprehension of basic concepts and principles.
 Final Course Grades of D or F may indicate that the student has not submitted all of the required work for the course.
-Incomplete I 0 Incomplete.
+Incomplete 1 0 Incomplete.
 See the Incomplete Grade Policy below.
 Withdrawal W Does not impact GPA A W grade indicates the student has withdrawn (or been administratively withdrawn) from the course.
 A W grade does not impact the grade point average but is considered an attempted course.
+Withdrawal Failing WF 0 On-Campus and Graduate Online students only: A WF grade indicates the student has withdrawn (or been administratively withdrawn) from the course with a failing grade at the time of course withdrawal.
 Audit AU Does not impact GPA Audit.
 No credit is earned.
 This grade is not used in computing the student's GPA.
-Satisfactory Ρ Does not impact GPA Credit granted based on a pass/fail basis.
+Satisfactory Р Does not impact GPA Credit granted based on a pass/fail basis.
 Credit earned is equivalent to a C or better.
 Unsatisfactory U 0 Credit granted based on a pass/fail basis.
 No credit earned.
 Academic Integrity Violation XF 0 The grade of XF is given for plagiarizing, cheating on a test or assignment, or otherwise violating the academic integrity policy.
 Repeat R The course has been repeated.